 Combined fencing and project proximity to key mountain habitat would result in long-term indirect impacts.
 These impacts would be considered significant without mitigation.
-With the implementation of recommended measures APM BIO-37, MM BIO-2, MM BIO-4, MM BIO-6, MM BIO-22, MM BIO-23, MM BIO-24, MM BIO-25, MM BIO-26, and MM-BIO-27, these impacts would be considered to be less than significant with mitigation.
+With the implementation of recommended measures APM BIO-37, MM BIO-2, MM BIO-5, MM BIO-8, MM BIO-26, and MM BIO-27, , these impacts would be less than significant with mitigation.